jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/mailbox/mailbox.rst

 Mailbox page contains envelope list divided by folders according to the envelopes statuses.
 It also allows you to apply next mass action to envelopes:

-1. Assigning labels to envelopes
+1. Assigning labels to envelopes *this functionality available on both Desktop and Mobile versions of application
 2. :ref:`Signing envelopes with QES and Signature <qualifiedElectronicSignature>`
 3. Envelope deletion and restoring
 4. Envelope archiving and unarchiving
-5. Downloading completed envelopes
+5. Downloading completed envelopes *this functionality available on both Desktop and Mobile versions of application
-6. Sharing envelopes
+6. Sharing envelopes *this functionality available on both Desktop and Mobile versions of application
 7. Envelopes chaining and unchaining
-8. Envelopes delegation
+8. Envelopes delegation *this functionality available on both Desktop and Mobile versions of application
-9. :ref:`Adding envelopes for approval <approval>`
+9. :ref:`Adding envelopes for approval <approval>` *this functionality available on both Desktop and Mobile versions of application
-10. Approving envelopes
+10. Approving envelopes *this functionality available on both Desktop and Mobile versions of application
-11. Rejecting envelopes
+11. Rejecting envelopes *this functionality available on both Desktop and Mobile versions of application
 12. Envelopes report generation
 13. Envelopes notification resend